protocol/launchpad/content/en/curriculum/libp2p/core-concepts/index.md

 You can consider that a _topic_ is a bucket where messages for a specific use case are sent.
 For example, in a chat, you can create a "animals" topic, where only messages related to animals are sent.

 To receive messages, peers subscribe to topics they are interested in.
-Peer only receive messages from topics they are subscribed to.

 ![peer messaging](peering.png)